-- a) Land located at 148 Fern Road, Wilson, which was acquired and funded by the Disability Services Commission (DSC)at a cost of \$221,771.
-Homeswest constructed 6 units on the land at a cost of \$533,972. - b) Land located at 57 Redmond Road, Hamilton Hill, was donated by City of Cockburn.
-Department of Housing constructed a complex containing 6 high support accommodation units on the land at a cost of \$729,665. - c) Land located at 33 Guttmann Approach Shenton Park was transferred to MSWA during the year ended 30 June 2021 for nominal consideration.
-The fair value at date of acquisition was determined by an independent valuer, to be \$4,660,000 and is included in the additions to land and buildings (refer Note 4).
+- 1. Land located at 148 Fern Road, Wilson, which was acquired and funded by the Disability Services Commission (DSC)at a cost of \$221,771.
+Homeswest constructed 6 units on the land at a cost of \$533,972 - 2.
+Land located at 57 Redmond Road, Hamilton Hill, was donated by the City of Cockburn.
+Department of Housing constructed a complex containing 6 high support accommodation units on the land at a cost of \$729,665. - 3.
+Land located at 33 Guttmann Approach Shenton Park was transferred to MSWA during the year ended 30 June 2021 for nominal consideration.
+The fair value at the date of acquisition was determined by an independent valuer, to be \$4,660,000.

-Land and buildings at Wilson and City Beach, were provided as security to MSWA's banker for bank guarantees in favour of the Department of Racing and Gaming - being security for various lottery and raffle prizes. (refer Note 19).
+Land and buildings at Wilson and City Beach were provided as security to MSWA's banker for bank guarantees in favour of the Department of Racing and Gaming - being security for various lottery and raffle prizes.
+(Refer to Note 19).